Fourth Week of January 2021

 ▶ Put that way it sounds enormous, but the total wealth of the 400 richest Chinese on the 2020 Forbes list was KRW 2,324.7 trillion.
 Out of China’s population of 1.44 billion, just 400 individuals held KRW 2,324.7 trillion in personal wealth.

-▶ Which stocks or sectors benefit if loans from top-tier financial institutions are cut off or if credit defaults rise? (e.g. medium-rate lending, P2P, credit-rating agencies, etc.)
+▶ Which stocks or sectors would benefit if loans from top-tier financial institutions are cut off or if credit defaults rise? (e.g. medium-rate lending, P2P, credit-rating agencies, etc.)

 ▶ It supports installation costs for greenhouse-gas-reduction equipment and sulfur-emission-reduction equipment (cf. designated emission-control areas: Busan, Incheon, Ulsan, Yeosu-Gwangyang, Pyeongtaek-Dangjin).